FastCashHash/gateway/modules/paybutton/README.md

 ## Installing and Using

-You may use the [gateway.cash](https://gateway.cash) website to create an account and use the payment ubtton.
+You may use the [gateway.cash](https://gateway.cash) website to create an account and use the payment button.
 If you don't want an account with us, you can also simply pass a BCH address to the button in place of the merchant ID field.